Ancient South Asia

 Buddhism originated in South Asia around 500 BCE

-The Buddha's first sermon at Deer Park and the Four Noble Truths and Eightfold Path
+The Buddha's first sermon at Deer Park and the Four Noble Truths and the Eightfold Path.

 The Buddha's enlightenment (nirvana)